MonetDBSolutions/monetdb-url-spec/monetdb-url.md

 The `monetdbs:` scheme component maps to `tls=on`.
 The `monetdbe:` scheme is not covered by this version of the specification.

-The host, port, database, tableschema and table fields map directly to the corresponding connection parameters.
+The host, port, database, tableschema and table fields map to the corresponding connection parameters.
 The latter three MUST be percent-decoded first ([RFC3986 Section 2.1][rfc3986percent]).
+Fields that are not present are mapped to empty strings or in the case of port, to however 'not present' is encoded.

+If the host field is equal to 'localhost' (without period), the **host** parameter MUST be cleared.
+If the host field is equal to 'localhost.' (with period), the **host** parameter MUST be set to 'localhost' (without period).

+The latter rule is necessary because some URL parsing libraries do not accept a port number without a host name.
+This way, 'localhost' can stand in for 'host not set' and 'localhost.' can stand in for 'localhost'.
+Note that this is only in the URL.

 The port number must be positive and at most 65535.
+In particular it cannot be 0 or -1.

 Boolean values can be written as on/off, yes/no or true/false.
 Case does not matter.